-We did experiments with over 100 high resolution images, and it was proved, that the smoothness of the contours within an image is coupled with the spatial resolution of a desired scale.
-We found, that beyond a spatial resolution around 2^8 pixels the application of the CTT carries no advantage compared with WVT in terms of compaction of energy.
-Thus, in this work WVT has been used, instead the CTT for low resolution decomposition levels (scales).
-Therefore, the adopted image decomposition for compression purposes is then:
+We did early experiments with over 100 images, and it was proved, that the smoothness of the contours within an image is coupled with the spatial resolution of a desired scale.
+We found, that beyond a spatial resolution of 2^8 pixels the application of the CTT carries no advantage compared with WVT in terms of information compaction.
+Thus, WVT has been used, in this work, instead the CTT for low resolution decomposition levels (scales).
+Therefore, the adopted image decomposition for compression purpose is then:

-- 1. Four decomposition levels for image size $\leq 1024 \text{ x } 1024 \text{ pixels}$, where two scales are CTT, (with l=16 directions) and the remaining two are WVT (l=3).
-(See Figure 2). - Five decomposition levels for image size ≤ 2048 x 2048 pixels, thus, there are three CTT levels (with l=16 directions) and two WVT levels (l=3); - 3. six decomposition levels for image size ≤ 4096 x 4096 pixels, thus, there are four CTT levels (with l=16 directions) and two WVT levels (l=3).
+- 1. Four decomposition levels for image size ≤ 1024 x 1024 pixels, where two scales are CTT, (with l=16 directions) and the remaining two are WVT (l=3).
+(See Fig. 2). - 2.
+Five decomposition levels for image size ≤ 2048 x 2048 pixels, thus, there are three CTT levels (with l=16 directions) and two WVT levels (l=3); - 3. six decomposition levels for image size ≤ 4096 x 4096 pixels, thus, there are four CTT levels (with l=16 directions) and two WVT levels (l=3).